kmckee/blog/content/blog/blog-reboot-2019/index.md

 title: "Blog Reboot 2019"
 ---

-It's been a while since I've written any blog posts (4 years!), and after watching a coworker take the dive into blogging I figured it was high time for me to get back in the habit of writing.
-We'll see if that sticks, or not.
+It's been a while since I've written any blog posts (4 years!), and after watching a coworker take the dive into blogging I figured it was high time for me to get back in the habit of writing about what I'm learning.

 I started blogging in 2011 and continued through sometime in 2015.
 Over that time I created around a dozen different posts that were focused on projects I was working on, technology I was learning, and a few opinion pieces related to software development.